mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 40

 G sends grins to E.
-E adds the tx to its stempool and starts its patience timer.
+E adds the transaction to its stempool and starts its patience timer.

 ![t = 40](images/t40.png)